pranigopu/pranigopu.github.io/docs/art/poetry/some-selected-poems.md

 ---

-_A collection of poems (or poem excerpts) from other poets that I enjoyed greatly and wanted to save._
+_A collection of poems (or poem excerpts) from other poets that I enjoyed and wanted to save._

 # The Arrow and the Song <br> _by Henry Wadsworth Longfellow_
 I shot an arrow into the air, <br>